W-algebras associated to surfaces: The double shuffle algebra action

-\begin{proof} \emph{of Conjectures \ref{conj:shuf acts} and \ref{conj:comm} subject to Assumption B:} as shown in Proposition \ref{prop:equiv}, the two conjectures are equivalent, so we only need to prove relation \eqref{eqn:comm}.
 To keep the subsequent notation simple, we will often ignore the homomorphism $\phi$ of \eqref{eqn:constants}, and write $q_1,q_2$ for the Chern roots of the cotangent bundle of $S$.
 Therefore, symmetric polynomials in $q_1,q_2$ will be elements of $K_S$.
 We may assume $n > 0$ without loss of generality, and then we have three cases to study: \\